rackerlabs/rackspace-how-to/content/cloud-servers/rackspace-cloud-essentials-centos-installing-vsftpd.md

 #### Using the command line

-Use the following syntax to open an FTP session from the command line:
+Use the following syntax to open an FTP session from the command line, where example.com is your FTP site:

     ftp example.com